Zone Look-up Map

 - EPC = Variances related to other IDO sections requested during consideration of a Site Plan – EPC

 Table 6-1-1 shows the types of public notice that are required for each type of special exception.
-Note that a meeting with neighborhood associations is required PRIOR TO SUBMITTAL of a variance or waiver request for all types of special exceptions.
+Note that a meeting with neighborhood associations is required prior to submittal of a variance or waiver request for all types of special exceptions.

 1. Process